ManuelPalermo/dev-playground/llm_app/README.md

 - [ ] Real-time Streaming Responses using Websockets

 - [ ] Create docker compose image to run both frontend and backend and deploy it somewhere

-- [ ] Debug leftover issues in the frontend/backend communication

 # References